-• Any report that is not an officially sanctioned by the Boy Scouts of America, such an excel file kept by a unit, any Troopmaster, PackMaster.
+• Any report that is not officially sanctioned by the Boy Scouts of America, such an excel file kept by a unit, any Troopmaster, PackMaster, handwritten roster, etc.

-It is recommended that all Scouts and Adults submit any new or last-minute registrations to their council a minimum of two weeks prior to the pre-camp meeting to ensure that they are properly registered.
+It is recommended that all Scouts and Adults submit any new or last-minute registrations to the GSR Leadership at minimum of two weeks prior to the pre-camp meeting to ensure that they are properly registered.
 Any Scout, who is not registered, will not be able to participate in the summer camp program.
 Any adult, not registered or current with Youth Protection Training, will not be allowed on property.

-SCOUTS, BSA & LINKED UNITS
+SCOUTS BSA & LINKED UNITS

 Griswold Scout Reservation is excited to welcome Scouts BSA Linked Male Troops and Female Troops.
 All youth who attend a summer program at GSR must be a registered member of a Troop, no exceptions.
-Crossover Webelos Scouts must be registered with their new Troop before arrival of summer camp.
+Crossover Arrow of Light Scouts must be registered with their new Troop before arrival of summer camp.
 Parents should check with their Scoutmaster for confirmation.
 We hope the following information will address anticipated questions or concerns.